 Oklahoma City Memorial Marathon Communications

-The Oklahoma City Memorial Marathon was organized to be a Run To Remember for those who died, those who survived, and those whose lives were changed forever, in the bombing of the Murrah Federal Building in 1995.
+The Oklahoma City Memorial Marathon was organized to be a Run To Remember for those who died, those who survived, and those whose lives were changed forever in the bombing of the Murrah Federal Building in 1995.
 It is usually held on the last Sunday of April each year.
-This year it will be April 27th and 28th, 2024.
+This year, it will be held on April 26th and 27th, 2025, and it is the 30th anniversary of the bombing and the 25th anniversary of running the Memorial Marathon.

 • operators at each of 4 relay locations